-15.11.
+15.3.6.
 The Elasticsearch Export Connector

-The Elasticsearch connector receives serialized data from the export streams and inserts it into an Elasticsearch server or cluster.
+The Elasticsearch connector receives serialized data from the export source and inserts it into an Elastic-search server or cluster.
 Elasticsearch is an open-source full-text search engine built on top of Apache LuceneTM.
-By exporting selected streams from your VoltDB database to Elasticsearch you can perform extensive full-text searches on the data not possible with VoltDB alone.
+By exporting selected tables and streams from your VoltDB database to Elasticsearch you can perform extensive full-text searches on the data not possible with VoltDB alone.